What an AI CRM actually does, and what most just slap AI onto

 - Scores deals with Bayesian probability against your specific past wins and losses, not generic benchmarks.

-If your work is high-value and won through trust rather than cold outreach, an AI CRM isn't built for you.
-Nynch is.
+If your work is high-value and won through trust rather than cold outreach, the contact record is not the product.
+The next right action is.
+Nynch is the AI CRM built around that.

 Your network is already